-Hummingbirds migration routes and flyway zones that these little birds follow are amazing feats of nature and have been historically travelled for many centuries.
+Hummingbirds migration routes and flyway zones that these little birds follow are amazing feats of nature and have been historically followed for many centuries.

-They are the time tested and travelled routes over years by millions of Hummingbirds using these routes to get to their destination.
+They are the time tested and traveled routes over years by millions of Hummingbirds using these routes to get to their destination.

 Some Ruby Throats follow the flyway along the eastern side of the Rocky Mountains, others follow the Mississippi Valley and others use the Atlantic flyway.
 And they all involve crossing the Gulf of Mexico.

-Some Rufous Hummers flies 3000 miles on their route from Alaska to Mexico.
+Some Rufous Hummers fly 3000 miles on their route from Alaska to Mexico.
 This is the longest route of any of the species of Hummers.

 And if that's not incredible enough they perform this phenomenal feat, twice a year!

-these little birds will find feeding stations and aggressively protect the hummingbird feeders they find along the way.
+Stocking up on energy by eating more than usual before wild birds begin their long journey is not the only time they need extra calories.
+Along the Hummingbirds migration routes these little birds will search out feeding stations and aggressively protect the hummingbird feeders they find along the way.

 These feeding stations will become regular stops in the spring and fall if the food is consistently available each season.